 "Joint venture" is a description generally used to denote two or more persons or entities joining together to conduct a specific business.
 A joint venture may be structured as a corporation, a general or limited partnership, a statutory trust, or a limited liability company, depending on the degree of integration, management structure, and tax treatment desired.
-Regardless of the structure of the joint venture, however, certain elements must be present in order for a court to find that a joint venture has been created: (i) equal division of profits and losses, (ii) equal control over the business venture, (iii) equal ownership in the business venture, and (iv) an implicit agreement to engage in the business for mutual benefit.
+Regardless of the structure of the joint venture, however, certain elements must be present in order for a court to find that a joint venture has been created: (i) several parties undertake jointly a single enterprise, (ii) in which they combine their property, money effects, skill, and knowledge, and (iii) have made an implicit agreement to engage in the business for mutual benefit.

 Delaware entities are often used to structure joint ventures involving international projects or participants.
-Using a Delaware entity as the joint venture vehicle permits the participants not only great flexibility in structuring the control and economic terms of the venture, but also access to a sophisticated neutral court, the Delaware Court of Chancery, in the event disputes arise over the conduct of the venture or its continuation.
+Using a Delaware entity as the joint venture vehicle permits the participants not only great flexibility in structuring the control and economic terms of the venture, but also access to a sophisticated neutral court, the Delaware Court of Chancery, in the event disputes arise over the internal conduct of the venture's Delaware entity or its continuation.
 In some cases the desire for ready access to an internationally recognized forum that is neither party's home turf has been a deciding influence in choosing to form a joint venture vehicle in Delaware, even if the venture itself does no business in Delaware.

 Structural and tax issues should be carefully considered and documented to ensure that the terms of the joint venture are consistent with the expectations of the venturers.
 Issues such as management of the enterprise, control over use or disposition of contributed assets or technologies, required contributions of capital and permitted distributions of profits, permissibility of alienation of the joint venture interests, and dissolution and winding up of the venture should all be addressed.
 In some instances, Delaware statutes provide some of the requisite mechanisms.
-For example, Delaware law provides specific mechanisms for dissolving a joint venture organized as a corporation having only two equal stockholders, which might differ from the process that would occur if the joint venture were organized as a partnership, a statutory trust, or an LLC.
-In addition, depending on the choice of structure, joint venturers may be able to limit or modify their fiduciary duties by contract.
-In other instances, the venturers should handcraft the venture to suit their particular circumstances.
-Delaware law provides an unparalleled degree of freedom to do this, whichever organizational form is chosen.
+For example, Delaware law provides specific mechanisms for dissolving a joint venture organized as a corporation, a partnership, a statutory trust, or an LLC.
+In addition, depending on the choice of entity for the joint venture, its joint venturers may be able to limit or modify their fiduciary duties by contract and otherwise handcraft the venture's operating or internal governing document to suit their particular circumstances.
+Delaware law provides a great degree of freedom to do this, depending on the organizational form chosen.